 Surf skateboard features

-What are the features to consider when looking for the right surf skateboard for you ?
-Well, obviously of lot of the aspect come into play when choosing a skateboard / longboard also matters for a surf skate.
+What are the features to consider when looking for the right surf skateboard for you?
+Well, obviously of a lot of the aspect come into play when choosing a skateboard/longboard also matters for a surf skate.
 But let’s briefly look at a few features that are specific to these road surfers.

-- Truck height : some surf skate trucks are higher off the ground than others, which affects the stability and versatilily of the board.
+- Truck height: some surf skate trucks are higher off the ground than others, which affects the stability and versatility of the board.
 Higher rides may turn faster but may be harder to ride over longer distances and at greater speeds.
-Lower board may suffer from wheelbite in extreme turns.
+Lower boards may suffer from wheelbite in extreme turns.

-- Axle width : also a determining factor in wheelbite and pumpability.
+- Axle width: also a determining factor in wheelbite and

-- Wheelbase : distance between front and rear truck.
+- Wheelbase: distance between front and rear truck.
 Smaller wheelbase means tighter, more critical turns.
-Many surf skateboards modesls offer short decks (around 30″) for a shortboard feel.
+Many surf skateboards models offer short decks (around 30″) for a shortboard feel.
 Depending on your size though, you may need a longer deck for a correct stance.
 This can provide more of a longboard surf kind of feel.

-- Concave : deck concave plays a critical role when carving hard turns and radical surf maneuvers like snap backs of 360 slides, as the concave is what keeps your feet locked in.
-String concave is tyically less critical for longer surf skateboards since the rider tends to do less extreme turns on them.
+- Concave: deck concave plays a critical role when carving hard turns and radical surf maneuvers like snapbacks or 360 slides, as the concave is what keeps your feet locked-in.
+Concave is typically less critical for longer surf skateboards since the rider tends to do less extreme turns on them.

-- Wheel width : wider wheels provides better grip and stability, while thinner wheels allow for faster transitions between turns and more slidability (less traction).
+- Wheel width: wider wheels provide better grip and stability, while thinner wheels allow for faster transitions between turns and more

-- Wheel hardness : while soft wheels absorb cracks and bumps well and have better traction when turning, harder wheels are faster on smooth surface and break into slides more easily.
+- Wheel hardness: while soft wheels absorb cracks and bumps well and have better traction when turning, harder wheels are faster on a smooth surface and break into slides more easily.